 This page covers:

-- CRA legal baseline - What the regulation text requires
+- CRA legal baseline - what the regulation text requires

 Terminology note: In BSI TR-03183-2, RFC 2119 keywords (MUST, SHALL, SHOULD, etc.) are normative only when written in ALL CAPS.
 (BSI TR-03183-2, Section 2)